 Note: If you are working within the constraints of the Streamlined Sales Tax (SST) program, you are required to provide both an ItemCode and Description for each product line on your orders.
 As such, we consider this to be the best practice for all clients, including those not currently participating in SST.

 The other product property you need to make note of on document lines is TaxCode.
-Subscribers to our Pro service are able to utilize our Compliance team’s tax rule research by mapping AvaTax System Tax Codes to their items.
+Avalara provides a set of AvaTax System Tax Codes that you can apply to your items.
 Your selections from this list of tax codes can be passed in the TaxCode property of each Line to allocate that product to a particular taxability category.
 This is generally the best practice if you can manage TaxCodes in your application.

 As an alternative, you may map items to tax codes in the AvaTax Website if you have no way to do that in your application.
 If you do this, you only need to send the ItemCode in your request since it will already be associated with a TaxCode in the AvaTax Website.
 However, there is a drawback.
 This will introduce an extra step into the item maintenance process when new items are added to your catalog and could get out of synch if the user isn’t diligent to maintain the relationship.

-If somehow both of these options are used, the AvaTax Website mapping takes precedence.
+If both of these options are used, the AvaTax Website mapping takes precedence.

 We expect to see freight charges passed to AvaTax just like any other charge – as an additional line item.
 You can populate the TaxCode property of the Line object with an AvaTax System Tax Code like FR020100, or just FR for AvaTax Basic subscribers, to classify the item as a freight charge.
 This tax code will allow AvaTax to calculate tax on freight according to the regulations of the state referenced in the Destination or Ship-to address.